ornithos/SeqAdaptiveIS/README.md

 wrt the original paper.
 FWIW it's unlikely that there is anything major different, but it may differ in some small details.

-One detail that *is* different is that the GMM fit at each iteration uses previous proposal as a (weak) prior for the refined GMM.
+One detail that *is* different is that the GMM fit at each iteration uses the previous proposal as a (weak) prior for the refined GMM.
 This helps avoid the usual component degeneracy issue which causes unbounded likelihoods.
 But it further helps in the (common) case where importance sampling results in a very